 NBA Playoffs: 76ers' Starting Lineup Against Wizards

+The 76ers are in Washington D.C. for Game 3 against the Wizards.

-The 76ers will host the Washington Wizards for Game 2 on Wednesday.
+The Philadelphia 76ers lead 2-0 in their series with the Washington Wizards and have a chance to take a 3-0 lead on Saturday night.

-The 76ers beat the Washington Wizards 125-118 in Philadelphia, Pennsylvania, on Sunday night and will host the Wizards once again for Game 2 on Wednesday.

-The 76ers will want to come out with more of a sense of urgency as the Wizards were winning at halftime on Sunday.

-For the game, the 76ers have announced their starting lineup against the Wizards, and the full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the 76ers have announced their starting lineup, and the full lineup can be seen below from FantasyLabs NBA.

-The game is set to tip-off at 7:00 Eastern Time and can be viewed on NBA TV.

-The 76ers are 8.5-point favorites over the Washington Wizards in Philadelphia for Game 2 on Wednesday, according to FanDuel.
+The Philadelphia 76ers are 7-point road favorites against the Wizards in Washington D.C. on Saturday night for Game 3, according to FanDuel.

 Related stories on NBA basketball